bramkn/n8n-nodes-generate-report/README.md

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

+For the convert to PDF functionality you need to have Libre Office installed on the server.

 ## Operations

 * Fill in placeholders of a DocX file.